 - Working within a short deadline for 38 module translations; and

-- Issues such as how to handle non-editable images, as well as managing the shear amount of information involved in this project.
+- Issues such as how to handle non-editable images, as well as managing the sheer amount of information involved in this project.

 Our team was prepared to work with PLTW’s needs and manage these issues.